“A normal black child, having grown up in a normal family, will become abnormal at the slightest contact with the [whyte] world.”

-Frantz Fanon was born in the French colony of Martinique on July 20, 1925.
-His father was a descendant of enslaved Africans; his mother was said to be an “illegitimate” child of African, Indian and European descent, whose whyte ancestors came from Strasbourg in Alsace.
+Frantz Fanon was born on the Caribbean island of Martinique on July 20, 1925.
+His father was a descendant of enslaved Africans, and his mother was said to be an “illegitimate” child of African, Indian, and European descent, whose whyte ancestors came from Strasbourg in Alsace.
 Fanon’s family was socio-economically middle-class and they could afford the fees for the Lycée Schoelcher, then the most prestigious high school in Martinique.
-Fanon’s political awakening began as a 14 year old when in 1939, he had the good fortune to have Aimé Césaire – Martinique’s other renowned critic of European colonization – as a high school teacher.
+Fanon’s political awakening began as a 14-year-old when in 1939, he had the good fortune to have Aimé Césaire – Martinique’s other renowned critic of European colonization – as a high school teacher.

 He briefly returned to the Caribbean after he finished his studies, before accepting a position as chef de service (chief of staff) for the psychiatric ward of the Blida-Joinville hospital in Algeria.
 The following year, 1954, marked the eruption of the Algerian war of independence against France, an uprising directed by the Front de Libération Nationale (FLN) and brutally repressed by French armed forces.
 While treating Algerians and French soldiers, Fanon began to observe the effects of colonial violence on the human psyche.
 Witnessing the unspeakable suffering inflicted by the French Army, he came to believe that the revolution contained the seeds of redemption, not only for Algeria but for the entire colonial world.